jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 }
 ```

-There the inner constructor `inherits` the documentation from the `Element class`, because we added the `cref` attribute pointing to it.
+There the inner constructor `inherits` the doc from the `Element class`, because we added the `cref` attribute pointing to it.
 Here's a resulting tool tip:

 ![](image-2.png)

 Yes, it's lazy!
 But efficient.
-But we still hit a brick wall of comment in the base class.
-Where'd the code go?
+But the code still starts with kind of a wall of comment.

-#### Centralized Doc-Only Members
+### Reuse the Comments Anywhere!

 To find our code back, we can use a trick, making things much easier: